kyillene/ZREC/README.md

 Input datasets should follow the same format (subjects at the rows, stimuli at the columns) and should be inputted as a numpy array to the functions described in Usage.

 The model is designed to work with partial data or missing/corrupted entries therefore can handle NaN entries in the input matrix.
-Therefore any missing data in the dataset array should be indicated by NaN values.
+Therefore if the input dataset has any missing entries, they should be represented with NaN values.